voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

 .. note::

+    See :class:`BDDDatasetImporter <fiftyone.utils.bdd.BDDDatasetImporter>`
-    See :class:`fiftyone.utils.bdd.BDDDatasetImporter` for parameters that
-    can be passed to methods like
-    :meth:`Dataset.from_dir() <fiftyone.core.dataset.Dataset.from_dir>` to
+    for parameters that can be passed to methods like :meth:`Dataset.from_dir() <fiftyone.core.dataset.Dataset.from_dir>` to
     customize the import of datasets of this type.